DarkDimius/scala.github.com/sips/pending/_posts/2017-01-13-binary-compatibility.md

 2. Defining a class which is supposed to be also used from other JVM languages such as Java\Kotlin.
 `@stableABI` will ensure both binary compatibility and that there are no unexpected methods that would show up in members of a class or an interface.

+The biggest use-case envisioned here by the authors is migration to Dotty.
+We envision that there might be code-bases that for some reason don't compile either with Dotty or with Scalac.
+This can be either because they rely on union types, only present in Dotty, or because they need early initializers, which are only supported by Scalac.

+At the same time, by marking either those classes themselves or their parents as `@stableABI`, the compiled artifacts could be used in both Dotty-compiled and Scalac-compiled projects.

 ## Current Status
 In case there's a need to develop an API that will be used by clients compiled using different major versions of Scala,